Wear It Loud, Wear It Proud: How Logomania Got Back in Fashion

 Or, designers who loved the trend as young adults are returning to it as they hit midlife.
 As Ogunnaike put it, “Dapper Dan, the New York designer, essentially started logomania in the ‘80s.”
 Thirty years later, he's back for seconds.

-Based out of Harlem, Dapper Dan’s initial boutique boasted a client list of hip hop’s finest, like Salt-n-Pepa, Public Enemy, and Eric B & Rakim.
-His designs utilized logos from brands like Gucci, Vuitton, and Fendi—the latter of which sued for infringement in 1992.
+Based out of Harlem, Dapper Dan’s initial boutique boasted a client list of hip-hop’s finest, like Salt-n-Pepa, Public Enemy, and Eric B & Rakim.
+His designs utilized logos from brands like Gucci, Vuitton, and Fendi—the last of which sued for infringement in 1992.

 In a somewhat delicious irony, Gucci’s Michele was accused of cultural appropriation two years ago, after recreating a mink bomber that Dapper Dan first made in 1989 for Olympic runner Diane Dixon.
 (Dapper Dan and Gucci began a partnership in the wake of the snafu.)